icub-tech-iit/training-matlab-bldc-controller/4_PWM_Control/README.md

 You can do the following with the provided files:

-- Run Simulink model (Modeling_commutation_logic.slx) and open up the Data Inspector to view the logged signals such the desired and measured speeds and supplied voltage to the three-phase inverter.
+- Run Simulink model (simple_speed_control_pt4.slx) and open up the Data Inspector to view the logged signals such the desired and measured speeds and supplied voltage to the three-phase inverter.